dankxylese/DevOps-linux/README.md

 ## Installing Vagrant

-Download [Normal installers for] Vagrant, VirtualBox, Ruby one-click installer
+Download [Normal installers for] Vagrant, VirtualBox, Ruby one-click installer, install them
 Make a folder for Vagrant.
 Inside of the folder make a "vagrantfile" file, without extensions.
 Inside of it, add: